Finnish Sima & Hooch (Aug 01 2024)

 Accidentally forgot to add ginger powder.

 I don't peel the lemons, just slice them with the skin on ... other people only use lemon juice or remove the white part of the peel and include the zest.
+Another thing I noticed is I don't get the grapefruit taste with lemons, only with limes with skin on.

 Bring wort to boiling, turn off heat and add the lemons, or just boil everything.
 Some people add the raisins at the bottling phase, I don't, I boil them too.